vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   Gilman Street.
 The cashier was the usual male one.
 I bought a number of items including toothpaste, chewable vitamin C, and some toiletry items.
 I checked out and paid with debit card at 9:59 AM.

+## Monday April 20

+* 5:20 PM to 5:55 PM: During this period, I went out to get a yellow curry tofu with rice from Bangkok Thai Cuisine.
+I placed the order around 5:30, waited outside and inside the restaurant, and received the order at 5:45.
+I paid by cash.
+The waiter was the usual male one.